 With the skyrocketing rates of college tuition, taking courses at your local community college is also a financially savvy move.
 Many community college courses transfer directly to four-year universities for full credit, and thus, you save both time and money before you even step foot onto your university campus.
-The likelihood of a full-credit transfer depends upon the articulation agreement between your community college and ultimate four-year institution.
+The likelihood of a full-credit transfer depends upon the articulation agreement between your community college and your chosen four-year institution.
 However, if you are considering attending an in-state university, chances are many of your classes will transfer.

-This brief video compares the cost of community college with for profit colleges.
+This brief video compares the cost of community college with for-profit colleges.

 In addition, at community college, you have the option of taking any introductory course you like, allowing you to explore potential majors that interest you.
-This can not only steer you in the best academic direction, but also saves you valuable time in college determining what your major is.
+This can not only steer you in the best academic direction but also saves you valuable time in college determining what your major is.
 Instead of wasting your freshman and sophomore years trying to pick your major, and in the process taking classes that will not go towards your bachelor’s degree, you can get a head start by taking community college classes.

-Explore interesting subjects beyond high school curriculum
+Explore interesting subjects beyond the high school curriculum

 Although high school classes cover a broad range of concepts, many students may feel inspired by other subject matters.
 If you have ever been intrigued by architecture, graphic design, fashion sketching, or even horticulture, you can explore those interests fully with community college classes.
 Given the expertise of community college professors, coupled with their desire to prepare students for interesting professions, you can truly explore all your interests, as well as learning great knowledge and skills in the interim.